 - Type of litter – Every cat owner has a favorite litter brand, and some are more effective at reducing smells than others.
 If you already have a litter that provides good odor control, you might only need to add a sprinkle of deodorizer with each new batch.

 - Sensitivities/Allergies – If you or your cat have any smell sensitivities or allergies, you want to look for an effective but odorless variety of litter deodorizers.
 Beads and granular products are usually a safe bet.
 There are several hypoallergenic options that are listed in our reviews above.

 - Budget – Whether we want to admit it or not, sometimes it all comes down to cost.
 Litter box deodorizers are an additional expense on top of the price of your cat litter.
 If you’re on a tight budget, take a look at our value pick to get the best value for the money.

-Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray is the best overall cat litter box deodorizer of the ones we reviewed because it works at eliminating litter box odors rather than covering them up.
-Nature’s Miracle is the best value for the money.
+Hepper Litter Additive is the best overall cat litter box deodorizer of the ones we reviewed because it works at eliminating litter box odors rather than covering them up.
+Nature’s Miracle our choice for budget buys.
 In spite of its very low price point, it’s still very effective at eliminating odors and extending your litter’s lifespan.